patilnabhi/tbotnav/README.md

 ## Future work:

-* **Object tracking:** Replace AR code tracking and get turtlebot to find specific objects in the environment
+* **Object tracking:** Replace AR code tracking and get TurtleBot to find specific objects in the environment
 * **RTAB-Map & beyond:** Explore the capabilities of RTAB-Map and RGB-D SLAM to make the navigation more robust
 * **Simple is beautiful:** Improve the overall execution of the project to make it more user interactive by making it simpler/easier